Top 10 Games for April Fools’ Day

 By willpetley

-Perfect for po-faced frown-lovers, this game is all about staying stern in the face of fun.
+Perfect for lovers of a serious expression, this game is all about maintaining a stern demeanor in the face of fun.

 Can your students watch these silly gifs without letting a giggle slip out?
 None of our staff can, so the kids in your class will probably struggle too.